Genusbiz/docs/developers/defining-an-app-model/getting-started/search-and-organize.md

 ## Tags

-A tag is a keyword or term which helps describe an object and allows it to be found by browsing or searching.
-You can assign as many tags as you want to an object.
+A tag is a keyword or term which helps describe a model object and allows it to be found by browsing or searching.
+You can assign as many tags as you want to a model object.

-**Add Tags to Objects**

-<span style="FONT-STYLE: italic">Tag one or more objects with the same tags:

-1. In the **Directory Explorer**, select the objects which you want to tag.
-2. In the **Actions** menu, click **Add Tag**.
-3. In the **Available Tags** list, click a tag and then click **Select**.
-To select more than one tag, press the CTRL key and click multiple tags.

-If you want to create a new tag, click <span style="FONT-STYLE: italic; FONT-WEIGHT: bold">Create a New Tagin the **Available Tags** list.

-<span style="FONT-STYLE: italic">Tag an object using the property dialog box:

-1. In the **Directory Explorer**, right-click an object to apply properties, and then in the shortcut menu, click **Properties**.
-2. Click the **Details** tab.
-3. In the **Tags** box, select one or more tags from the list.
-If you want to create a new tag, simply type the name of the new tag in the **Tags** box.

-When you save a new object, you can tag the object from the **Tag** box in the **Save As** dialog.

-**Remove Tags from Objects**

-1. In the **Directory Explorer**, right-click the objects which you want to remove a tag from, and then in the shortcut menu point to **Remove Tag** and click the tag you want to remove.

-**Add and Modify Tags**

-1. In the **Tools** menu, click **Groups and Tags**.
-2. Click the **Tags** tab.
-3. In the **Tags** list, right-click a tag and in the shortcut menu click **Create Tag** and then type a name for the tag.

-If you add a lot of tags, you might discover that it is difficult to keep track of a long list of tags.
-If you have group of related tags, you might want to nest them instead.
-Consider, for example, this set of tags in a resource management system:

-*   Request
-*   Order
-*   Resource

-You might want to nest these tags to a top-level tag named <span style="FONT-STYLE: italic">Staffing.
-When you search for objects tagged with <span style="FONT-STYLE: italic">Staffing, all objects tagged with the top-level tag and any of the nested tags are returned.

-To nest tags, do one of the following:

-*   Right-click the top-level tag, and then in the shortcut menu, click **Create Tag**.
-*   Drag a tag that you want to be nested to the tag that you want to make the top-level tag.
+To add tags to one or more model objects, select model objects, right-click the selection, and click **Add tag**.

+You create and delete tags similar to creating and deleting **[Groups](#groups)**.

+Tags may be nested.
+Searching for higher level tags will also return lower level tags.
+Nesting of tags are configured in the **Tools** / **Groups and Tags...** dialog by using drag & drop.

 **Tip**.
-To create a nested tag when typing tags in the **Details** tab in the property dialog box for an object, or in the **Save As** dialog box, use a slash (/).
-For example, type <span style="FONT-STYLE: italic">Staffing/Order to create the <span style="FONT-STYLE: italic">Order tag and nest it to the <span style="FONT-STYLE: italic">Staffing tag.
-If the <span style="FONT-STYLE: italic">Staffing tag does not already exist, it will be created automatically.
+To create a nested tag when typing tags in the **Details** tab in the property dialog for a model object, or in the **Save As** dialog, use a slash (/).
+For example, type _Staffing/Order_.
+If the _Staffing_ tag does not already exist, it will be created automatically.

 ## Search